 In January 2019, we were given the biopsy results which revealed Nicola had a diffuse astrocytoma.
 She then went through six gruelling weeks of radiotherapy every day, followed by chemotherapy.
-Her final chemotherapy came on New Year’s Eve 2019, we had Lunch in Belfast followed by the essential visit to Zara!
+Her final chemotherapy came on New Year’s Eve 2019, we had lunch in Belfast followed by the essential visit to a Zara store!
 Then we went onto the City Hospital for the final treatment.
 It was a great day that we had been aiming towards for so long.

 Unfortunately, in the summer of 2020, Nicola had some seizures.
 An MRI scan showed some new tumour growth, and our oncology team advised a further round of chemotherapy.

 “As ever, Nicola was willing to do anything to extend her time with our children, and she still held the belief that we would beat this awful disease.”